 If exercise and diet changes do not help relieve your fatigue, and you are tired even upon waking up in the morning, you may want to consider talking to a sleep specialist.

-Sleep apnea occurs when a person’s breathing is disrupted during sleep.
+Sleep disorders, such as sleep apnea and insomnia, are very common in individuals following TBI, and they can contribute to fatigue.
+For example, sleep apnea describes when a person’s breathing is disrupted during sleep.
 This can lead to an excess amount of CO2 in the bloodstream, which can cause extreme fatigue.

+Some doctors may prescribe stimulants to counter fatigue.
 If you do decide to try stimulants, make sure you do so under close medical supervision.
-Do not start or stop any stimulants without your doctor’s approval.

 Featured Image: ©iStock/seb_ra